plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 * Everything under 576px screen size is considered a mobile device
 * Everything from 576px up to 992px screen size is considered a tablet
 * Everything from 992px up to 1440px is considered a laptop
-* Evertyhing above 1440px is considered a desktop
+* Everything above 1440px is considered a desktop

 Metrics are shown as a percentage of all visitors.